This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 Five changes you need to know about

-- Most State and Territory Governments have now made changes to the rental laws to protect people financially impacted by the pandemic
+- Most State and Territory Governments made changes to the rental laws at the beginning of the pandemic to protect people financially impacted by lockdowns.
+These changes included limiting evictions and bans on rent increases.

-- Rent relief payments (one-off payments to assist with rent) may also be available.
+- Rent relief payments (one-off payments to assist with rent) may also be available in some States to assist with COVID-induced arrears.

 What do the changes mean?